biqqles/dataclassy/README.md

 # dataclassy
-**dataclassy** is a reimplementation of data classes in Python — an alternative to the built-in [dataclasses module](https://docs.python.org/3/library/dataclasses.html) that avoids many of [its](https://stackoverflow.com/questions/54678337) [common](https://stackoverflow.com/q/51575931) [pitfalls](https://stackoverflow.com/q/50180735). dataclassy is designed to be more flexible, less verbose, and more powerful than dataclasses, while retaining a familiar interface.
+Your data classes just got an upgrade! **dataclassy** is a reimplementation of data classes in Python — an alternative to the built-in [dataclasses module](https://docs.python.org/3/library/dataclasses.html) that avoids many of [its](https://stackoverflow.com/questions/54678337) [common](https://stackoverflow.com/q/51575931) [pitfalls](https://stackoverflow.com/q/50180735). dataclassy is designed to be more flexible, less verbose, and more powerful than dataclasses, while retaining a familiar interface.

 ### What are data classes?
 Simply put, data classes are classes optimised for storing data.
 In this sense they are similar to record or struct types in other languages.
 In Python, data classes take the form of a decorator which, when applied to a class, automatically generates methods to set the class's fields from arguments to its constructor, represent it as a string, and more.